The Dean's Office

 Tonya has been a part of the Dean’s staff of the College of Science and Engineering for nine years.
 Her role as Operations Manager is primarily to keep track of the budget, personnel, and various processes in the college and provide support to the Dean on initiatives and moving forward the goals of the College.
 She is a busy mom of two great kids and loves living in the Pacific Northwest.

-As Director of Development for Western Washington University, Amber provides strategic leadership to the fund development program within the College of Science and Engineering.
+As Senior Director of Development for Western Washington University, Amber provides strategic leadership to the fund development program within the College of Science and Engineering.
 She works closely with the Dean, Chairs, faculty and university leadership to connect alumni, friends and parents of the College who want to partner in enriching the education at Western by enhancing the student experience through philanthropy.
 Amber is a WWU alumna and has been serving Western as a fundraiser since 2004.

 STEM Inclusion & Outreach Specialist